javier-lopez/eve-vagrant/README.md

 ## Partial

-The default recipe uses a empty precise 32 box from which Eve and its dependencies are installed on every `vagrant up`.
-To reduce the time on this stage a partial recipe is provided which uses a modified precise box with eve dependencies installed to accelerate the process.
+The default recipe (above) uses an empty precise 32 box from which Eve and its dependencies are installed on every `vagrant up`.
+To reduce the time on this stage a partial recipe is provided which uses a modified precise box (583MB) with eve dependencies pre-installed to accelerate the process.

 ```
 git clone --depth=1 https://github.com/chilicuil/eve-vagrant